-This is similar to how taxes are done with HomeAway API.
+This is similar to how taxes are done with Vrbo API.

-The Airbnb API is very generous that way - as soon as you have connected a property via the API, almost all historical booking information for that property is automatically brought into OwnerRez.
+The TripAdvisor API is very generous that way - as soon as you have connected a property via the API, almost all historical booking information for that property is automatically brought into OwnerRez.